 As a practice, the School of Education takes a holistic approach to reviewing applications.
 We assess each applicant with a balanced consideration, looking at their life experiences, personal attributes, and academic metrics.
 We also evaluate how applicants may contribute to the school and to their chosen field.

 The School of Education has application requirements that pertain to all students and certain programs.
-Please refer to the selector below for information about your program’s requirements.
+Please refer to the "Other Requirements" section on this page for information about your program’s requirements.